 Editing Spaces

 2. Creating Embedded Spaces: Enabling embedded mass enhances the draw tool, allowing you to create masses within larger ones without overlap.
 This enables flexible space manipulation, including creating space for courtyards or atriums.
+Follow the steps mentioned above for this.

 3. Erase Edges: Navigate to the design tab and choose the 'Erase' tool, or press 'E' as a shortcut.
 Hover over the edge you want to delete, and press Tab to toggle between different spaces.
 This is useful for selecting between adjacent spaces with different labels and ensures the new space created after erasing the edge inherits the appropriate label.

-4. Other editing options: Use the available editing tools available in the design tab such as Push/pull, Copy/Array, Rotate, Flip, etc to further edit the spaces created.
+4. Other editing options: Use the available editing tools available in the design tab such as Push/pull, Copy/Array, Rotate, Flip, Boolean operation, etc to further edit the spaces created.
 For detailed information on using these tools, visit the Model Editing Tools help page.